victorvogelpoel/victorvogelpoel/README.md

 ### RECENT

-- Worked as a backend developer on a very large, very complex application in the Enforcement domain at Conclusion Confidential.
+- Worked in secondment as a .NET backend developer on a very large, very complex application in the Enforcement domain at Conclusion Confidential.
 - I became a member of the Serilog contrib team.
 - Created a Serilog sink that logs events to an M-Files vault: [Serilog.Sinks.MFilesObject](https://github.com/victorvogelpoel/Serilog.Sinks.MFilesObject).
 - Created a Serilog sink wrapper that uses M-Files VAF SysUtils.ReportXToEventLog() to write to the Windows EventLog in a Vault Application: [Serilog.Sinks.MFilesSysUtilsEventLog](https://github.com/victorvogelpoel/Serilog.Sinks.MFilesSysUtilsEventLog).